5:00 p.m. | Thursday, September 23, 2021

 This lecture series honors the work of Dr. David A. Rothenberger, a physician leader, surgeon, mentor, and researcher.
 Dr. Rothenberger is the former Jay Phillips professor and chairman of the Department of Surgery at the University of Minnesota.

 He is indebted to his Department of Surgery colleagues who initiated the effort to establish this lectureship; to Kathy and Mike Dougherty; to close friends, family members, and other medical colleagues who have generously supported the lectureship; and to his wife, Kathy, his invaluable advisor and best friend.
-He also wishes to acknowledge the wise counsel of the lectureship advisory committee comprised of Luella Goldberg, Walter F. Mondale, Thomas Gilliam, and the late Carl N. Platou.
+He also wishes to acknowledge the wise counsel of the lectureship advisory committee comprised of Luella Goldberg, Thomas Gilliam, the late Walter F. Mondale and the late Carl N. Platou.